Skip to main content

 Can it find listings near a school, a metro stop, or a park?

 Yes.
-The system picks up point-of-interest constraints if you mention them, and narrows results to listings within walking distance of a matching POI.
-Schools, kindergartens, metro and tram stops, parks, supermarkets, hospitals and a few other amenity types are recognised.
+The system picks up point-of-interest constraints if you mention them, and narrows results to listings within walking distance of a matching place.
+Schools, kindergartens, metro and tram stops, parks, playgrounds, supermarkets, pharmacies, hospitals and a dozen other everyday amenities are recognised.
+There is a fuller walkthrough of searching by what is nearby, including the cases where the answer changes which neighbourhood you should be looking at.

 How does it handle different room-count systems?

 The system knows the local conventions.
-A Portuguese "T3" and a German "Drei-Zimmer-Wohnung" land on the same internal layout value, and the database query handles both.
+A Portuguese "T3" and a German "Drei-Zimmer-Wohnung" describe the same layout, and the search treats them as the same thing when it goes looking.
 You do not have to learn another country's terminology to search there.

 What happens after I see the results?

-The URL is shareable and indexable, so you can bookmark it or send it.
-Refining the search (changing the price, adding a filter, panning the map) keeps you on the same page, and no further model calls are needed once you have landed.
-Opening a listing shows the property detail with similar properties on the map, all in your language.
+The URL is shareable, so you can bookmark it or send it.
+Changing the price, adding a filter or panning the map keeps you on the same page and updates the results directly, with no need to go back through the sentence box.
+Opening a listing shows the property detail with similar homes on the map, all in your language.

 Is the language model deciding which property is best?